HelgeCPH/cph-code-infra/README.md

 ![CI Setup](docs/images/ci_setup.png)

 Consequently, we have to setup a Jenkins build server in a Vagrant machine, we have to configure it, we have to setup a set of build jobs on it, we have to setup a remote machine with a dockerized Artifactory.
 The following sections provide a step-wise description on how to do so.
 To run through this example you should start by cloning this repository to your local machine (`git clone https://github.com/HelgeCPH/cph-code-infra.git`).
+Note, that `/path/to` in all of the following examples is the path to the directory in which you cloned this project.
+Furthermore, this guide assumes that you are in a Linux/Unix environment using BASH.

 # Setup Your Remote Production Machine